AlexandraKrause/Thesis/README.md

 ![Used-Methods-overall](https://user-images.githubusercontent.com/82711784/167103660-e5e18f01-a4c3-4b65-a6c7-6f7837699a96.png)

 # Topics
 -> I extracted one to two main topics per scientific resource.
+I found 8 topic areas and studies containing "many" differnt topic to similar amounts.
 This distribution shows how often which main topics were present within the literature research.
+These areas can also be found in my detailed Decision Analysis Impact pathway.

 ![Topics2](https://user-images.githubusercontent.com/82711784/167103067-1e47b638-3f36-4a85-b44f-3c5921571451.png)